 Optical character recognition (OCR) is the technology that enables computers to process text in any format.
-OCR technology has progressed significantly over the years, with the most advanced programs today achieving 97-99 percent accuracy.
-Ripcord’s system leverages the very best in machine learning to achieve 99.95 percent accuracy with data extraction.
+OCR technology has progressed significantly over the years, with the most advanced programs today achieving 97-99% accuracy.
+Ripcord’s system leverages the very best in machine learning to achieve 99.95% accuracy with data extraction.

 Natural Language Processing